 The “WannaCry” ransomware virus that affected 110 Victorian speed cameras in June 2017 and disrupted organisations including the British National Health Service, Russian Interior Ministry and Deutsche Bahn railways did not corrupt speed and red-light fines, a report has found.

-He has called for a more “open and transparent” system in the Department of Justice and Regulation and SiteTrak; better firewalls against future viruses; and greater powers for his own office to investigate breaches.
+He has called for a more “open and transparent” system in the Department of Justice and Regulation and SiteTrak; a better firewall checker against future viruses; and greater powers for his own office to investigate breaches.

 “I recommend that the powers should include power to compel prompt thorough cooperation from within the Victorian public sector.
 Any behaviour inconsistent with the Victorian Public Service Code of Conduct should result in relevant consequences,” his report recommends.